tdjfr/certbot-gandi-livedns/README.md

 # certbot-gandi-livedns
-Python script to manage Gandi LiveDNS and wilcard certificat
+Python script to manage Gandi LiveDNS and wildcard certificat

+This script can manage certificat with wildcard and domain certificat like *.domain.tld and domain.tld